m20200624/Projects/Data Visualization/README.md

-# Infografic: Covid's Impact on our Digital World
+# Infographic - Covid's Impact on our Digital World

 - The kickoff idea for our research about the impacts of the covid pandemic is: